InseeFr/Bauhaus/docs/en/user-guide/concept.md

 In addition, saving does not result in the publication of the collection.
 Indeed, it must first have been published by its owner, or by delegation (after exchange of mails) by the Quality unit.
 It is therefore possible, if necessary, to create a collection in several steps.

-The release status of the collection then changes to **« Temporary », until its publication.**
+The publication status of the collection then changes to **« Provisional », until its publication.**

 To send a collection of concepts by e-mail to a contact person (especially the owner), see [Send a collection of concepts](#send-collection).